ChunchuSrinivas/Edurekha-Srinivas/README.md

 # Edurekha-Srinivas
-For GIT Practice - New Repo
+For GIT Practice - New Repo - Srinivas